 - Optimized speed – although you are looking for top quality the timeline should be both speedy and defined.

 - Search Engines Friendly – as above.

-Exactly what you type of developer company you are looking for may well depend not just on the company and what they can or can’t offer but on you and what your company can and can’t afford, needs, or envisions for the future.
+Exactly what type of developer company you are looking for may well depend not just on the company and what they can or can’t offer but on you and what your company can and can’t afford needs, or envisions for the future.

 If you are an agency, you know very well how important it is to find a good quality reliable company to work with.

 Your business is inevitably tied to that of the coders who put the sites together.
-The better quality, higher coding standards will mean fewer problems down the line.
-The level of communication will mean less issues throughout the process, before, during and after.
-Are you looking, and therefore going to keep looking for one of the solutions or are you more interested in a long term reliable partner?
+The better quality and higher coding standards will mean fewer problems down the line.
+The level of communication will mean fewer issues throughout the process, before, during, and after.
+Are you looking, and therefore going to keep looking for one of the solutions or are you more interested in a long-term reliable partner?

 3. Where to find the right developer agency for you